Hrishikasingh/SDL_MINI-PROJECT/README.md

 # FaceMaskDetection

-## We open source all the popular deep learning frameworks' model and inference code to do face mask detection.
+## We have used open source all the popular deep learning framework' model and inference code to do face mask detection.
  + Keras